CRBT-Team/Purplet/docs/03-slash-commands.md

 ### Autocomplete

 Instead of passing a boolean to `autocomplete`, an async function is passed, which is used as the autocomplete handler.
 It is passed a single object of the user's current **unresolved** options.
 Remember that users can fill out command options in any order, and the interaction is sent out for an empty value to get the initial set of choices, so all properties given may be undefined.
-Unlike `choices`, you must return an array of [Choice objects][choice-object].
+Unlike `choices`, you must return an array of [Choice objects](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-option-choice-structure).

 ```ts
 new OptionBuilder() //